shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 They took it and Ersatzica left to find Wryonin.
 Along the way, she bumped into Lemilay.

+[show lemilay’s cracks, but also her determination to show shes in charge now]

+[use more body language to show ersie’s emotions upon meeting her randomly]

 “Oh, you’re still here.”

 “I’m about to leave.
 I wanted to say goodbye.”